marcriehm/kubernetes-research/Authorization.md

   resources: ["pods"]
   verbs: ["get", "watch", "list"]
 ```
-`kubectl create -f` would be used to create this ClusterRole.
-The ClusterRole allows verbs "get", "watch", and "list" to
-be performed against "pods", which form part of the core (empty string) apiGroup.
+This ClusterRole allows verbs "get", "watch", and "list" to be performed against "pods", which form part of the core

-Authorization is based on: the user/groups; the namespace; the Object type (e.g. Pod, Deployment, Secret, ...) and
-the verb.
-If a user has permission to perform the action on the Object in the namespace, the RESTful call will
-proceed.
-Otherwise it will fail.

-The RBAC mechanism Kubernetes uses employs four Object types: ClusterRoles, Roles, ClusterRoleBindings, and
-RoleBindings.
-The Cluster* Objects are cluster-wide while the Role and RoleBinding objects are namespace-specific.
-Some Objects (for example, Nodes) are inherently of cluster scope and so the Cluster* forms must be used for them.
-Other Objects, like Deployments, are namespace-specific and so the non-Cluster forms are appropriate.
-The following
-discussion is based on Roles and RoleBindings; the extension to Cluster* is straightforward.

-A Role Object defines:
-* A single namespace;
-* One or more Object types ("resources");
-* One or more RESTful verbs (actions).

-Note that Roles have no association to users or groups.
+(empty string) apiGroup.
+Note that, as a Role, this definition has no association with a user or a group; a
+RoleBinding is needed for that.

 A RoleBinding binds a single Role to one or more users and/or to one or more groups.
 An example ClusterRoleBinding
 is given below: